 Oil - I have always used Mobil 1.
 Although it is called synthetic technically it is not,

 it is made from a petroleum base stock but it has been extensively processed to remove the bulk of the naturally occurring substances, paraffin wax, etc. that must be kept in solution by the additives to avoid sludge.
-I use Mobil 1 FS 0w-40 or FS X2 5W-50 with the slightly higher ZDDP level of 1100 PPM, as I have come to understand this additive reduces the scuffing of components in the valve train.
+I use Mobil 1 FS X2 5W-50 with the slightly higher ZDDP level of 1100 PPM, as I have come to understand this additive reduces the scuffing of components in the valve train.
 I do not use racing or motorcycle oils that have very high levels of zinc, 1300~1850 PPM, as I understand, they may shorten the life of the catalytic converters.

 Oil - I have always used Mobil 1.
 Although it is called synthetic technically it is not,

 it is made from a petroleum base stock but it has been extensively processed to remove the bulk of the naturally occurring substances, paraffin wax, etc. that must be kept in solution by the additives to avoid sludge.
-I use Mobil 1 FS 0w-40 or FS X2 5W-50 with the slightly higher ZDDP level of 1100 PPM, as I have come to understand this additive reduces the scuffing of components in the valve train.
+I use Mobil 1 FS X2 5W-50 with the slightly higher ZDDP level of 1100 PPM, as I have come to understand this additive reduces the scuffing of components in the valve train.
 I do not use racing or motorcycle oils that have very high levels of zinc, 1300~1850 PPM, as I understand, they may shorten the life of the catalytic converters.

 Here is a page discussing how to read the oil-related gauges on a 993 and how it might influence the viscosity grade of oil you may choose to use.